 I'm so delighted to be able to share more stories by one of my students Ava.
 She is now in Year 7 but has been coming to me since the beginning of Year 5.
 Since Lockdown March 2020, all of our lessons have been on Zoom.

 Previously she was quite a reluctant writer but when she was given the freedom to write anything she wanted, rather than work within a strict format or asked to put in certain parts of speech at certain times, she felt able to spread her wings and find her voice.
 Which is surely what writing should be about!

-This is the picture I gave her as a prompt (from the website Pobble365).
+This is the picture I first gave her as a prompt (from the website Pobble365).

 And here is her story: